gaois/Gaois.Localizer/README.md

 ### Configure the culture path parameter

-By default, Fiontar.Localization assumes that the first request path parameter, i.e. the `ga-IE` parameter in the URL `www.mymultilingualapp.com/ga-IE/about/our-story/`, contains the target culture information, as is common practice.
+By default, Gaois.Localizer assumes that the first request path parameter, i.e. the `ga-IE` parameter in the URL `www.mymultilingualapp.com/ga-IE/about/our-story/`, contains the target culture information, as is common practice.
 You can configure the application to use a different parameter, however.
 Owing to the nature of the ASP.NET Core request execution pipeline you will need to specify the `CultureParameterIndex` in *two* places:

 1. Add a `RouteCultureOptions` service to the `ConfigureServices()` method in **Startup.cs** and set the `CultureParameterIndex`: